 Most people own mobile devices and are familiar and comfortable with texting.
 But texts have gone beyond personal communication.
 Today, many consumers have opted in to receiving texts from companies and organizations they do business with.
 Businesses use texts to alert customers to sales, send promotional links, confirm orders and deliveries, and much more.

 We’ll explore business text message marketing and how organizations can utilize this powerful and affordable customer communication tool.

 What is business text messaging?

-- SMS (Short Message Service) supports alphanumeric messages consisting of up to 160 characters.
-Most telephone, Internet, and mobile-ready devices support SMS messaging.
+- SMS (short message service) marketing: SMS business texting supports alphanumeric messages up to 160 characters.
+Most telephone, internet and mobile-ready devices support SMS messaging.

 How do businesses use text messaging services?